 NEW YORK (AP) -- From one billionaire mayor of New York City to another?
 Businessman John Catsimatidis is hoping so.

-Catsimatidis, whose business interests include grocery stores, oil and real estate, announced his entrance into the mayoral race on Tuesday on the steps of City Hall.
+Catsimatidis, whose business interests include grocery stories, oil and real estate, announced his entrance into the mayoral race Tuesday on the steps of City Hall.

 The Republican joins an increasingly crowded field of GOP, Democratic and other candidates seeking to succeed the term-limited, Democrat-turned-Republican-turned-independent billionaire Mayor Michael Bloomberg.

-Enthusiastic and frank, Catsimatidis portrayed himself as someone with both CEO experience that would help him run the nation's biggest city and a regular-New-Yorker background that enables him to relate to its residents.
+Enthusiastic and frank, Catsimatidis portrayed himself as someone with both CEO experience that would help him run the nation's biggest city and a background as a regular New Yorker, enabling him to relate to its residents.